-This shifts the focus from vaginal penetration to clitoral stimulation — usually with clitoral grinding against the shaft of the penis or toy.
+This shifts the focus from vaginal penetration to clitoral stimulation — usually with clitoris grinding against the shaft of the penis or toy.

-“Grinding the corn” may sound strange, there’s actually some basis for this.
+“Grinding the corn” may sound strange, but there’s actually some basis for this.

 With coital alignment, both partners rub or grind up against each other’s bodies to create friction against the vulva.

 You aren’t grinding corn kernels down into cornmeal, per se, but you are putting a substantial amount of pressure on the clitoris.